liyong03/iOSLocalizationInApp/README.md

-iosLocalizationInApp
+iOSLocalizationInApp
 ====================

-iOSLocalizationInApp is a demo showing how to change language on the fly without restarting the App.
+iOSLocalizationInApp is a useful toolkit for changing language on the fly without restarting the App.